2Pass

 Citizenship-by-descent and restoration rules are public, but they can be difficult to translate into a usable document plan.
 The answer often turns on small facts: dates, family relationships, name changes, residence records, and consulate-specific requirements.

 I naturalized into Israeli and Czech citizenship after months of statute reading, consular guidance, translation questions, and apostilled documents from multiple countries.
-2Pass grows out of that experience, but it stays framed as an informational product concept rather than legal advice.
+2Pass grows out of that experience, but it stays framed as an informational research prototype rather than legal advice.

-I am exploring a product flow that starts with family-history facts, organizes likely eligibility paths, and turns document requirements into a clearer sequence of next steps.
+I am building a research prototype that starts with family-history facts, organizes likely eligibility paths, and turns document requirements into a clearer sequence of next steps.
 The work is part legal research model, part product design, and part source-tracking problem.

 - Organizes family-history facts against country-specific eligibility questions